kxgolder/Shazamboni/README_HARDWARE.md

 ## Assembly of the Final System

 **Notes:** This section includes images and videos of the final product as we, the whole team, assemble it.
+In wiring the Shazamboni, one will see how we wired the device.
+In motors, one will see how we wired the motors and overall Shazamboni together.
+Finally, in the final photography section, one will see the finished product.
 Overall, a neat and difficult project!

+### Wiring the Shazamboni
 ![System Design](https://user-images.githubusercontent.com/82286857/163691058-a36d7b14-951b-416c-a7b7-a9ab40527883.png)

  *Figure 9.
 This is a picture of the electrical system for the Shazamboni before black boxing.*

+### Motor Controls

  * [Link to Motor Brushes](https://drive.google.com/file/d/1qQZXxKrH7iDjC1Q1cl_TkEh9IanfLARb/view?usp=sharing).